bywatersolutions/bywater-koha-release-notes/barcodeprfx-v18.11.07-01.md

 - [[18344]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=18344) Overdue fines 'cap at replacement price' and 'cap by amount' should work together

+## Custom For Instance

+- NOT IN BUGZILLA - Simplify logic for fixup_cardnumber

 ## Database

 - [[23022]](http://bugs.koha-community.org/bugzilla3/show_bug.cgi?id=23022) Koha is not compatible with MySQL >= 8.0.11 because of NO_AUTO_CREATE_USER mode